MarkIan-Betasa/DSAmidterms/README.md

 # **REACT JS**

-A library is a collection of prewritten code snippets that developers can use and reuse to perform various JavaScript functions.
+A **library** is a collection of prewritten code snippets that developers can use and reuse to perform various JavaScript functions.
 The purpose of a library is to equip developers with prewritten structures of code with specified functions to make coding faster, more efficient, and less repetitive for the developers.
-React is one such library.
-React is an open-source JavaScript library created by Facebook in 2011 designed to help developers build the front-end  of a website, or the user interface (UI).
+[React](https://react.dev/) is one such library.
+React is an open-source JavaScript library created by Facebook in 2011 designed to help developers build the front-end  of a website, or the user interface.
 React is currently the most popular JavaScript library for building user interfaces.
-It is important to remember that React is only a library and not a framework like Angular or Vue, as React is not an all-in-one development solution.
+It is important to remember that React is only a library and not a framework like [Angular](https://angular.dev/) or [Vue](https://vuejs.org/), as React is not an all-in-one development solution.

+&nbsp;

 ## ***Key Features***